cedra-labs/docs/docs/handbook-for-newcomers.md

 scripts/    # Custom scripts to test or run actions
 ```

-We will dive deeper into project structure and the Move language in future courses, but for now you can use the [Move Book](https://move-book.com/reference/) to understand it better.
+For a comprehensive guide on project structure and deployment, see [Move Package Management](/move-package-management).
+You can also use the [Move Book](https://move-book.com/reference/) to understand Move better.

 ## Wallets, Addresses, and Key Management